Electric vs Hydraulic Steering: Which Do You Need?

 So, Which Is Better: Electric or Hydraulic Steering?

-It's clear electric vs. hydraulic systems are very different, and while hydraulic power steering has been around for decades, electric power steering is a newer technology.
+It's clear that electric vs. hydraulic systems are very different, and while hydraulic power steering has been around for decades, electric power steering is a newer technology.

 With hydraulics, you're dealing with a more complex system, making them a heavier option than electrical, and there aren't as many cars today that have hydraulic systems in them.